Perga dorsalis vs Perga affinis

 The most authoritative source for separation of Perga dorsalis and Perga affinis is the Perga key in Benson 1939.
 The morphological characters in the final step of this key (e.g. measurements of eyes/head and tarsi) are only rarely recorded at the necessary level of detail in field photographs, severely limiting its use for this separation.

-The claim by Riek 1961 that his key and descriptions enable a reliable separation of these species is dubious.
+The claim by Riek 1961 that his key and descriptions enable a reliable separation of these species is questionable.
 His key uses differences in morphological characters that can be seen in many field photos.
 However he very likely underestimates the variability in these features even among specimens at the same location.
 So his key can probably be used with confidence for just a single morph and even then in only a few locations.

 I conclude that it will only rarely be possible to separate Perga dorsalis and Perga affinis in iNaturalist observations.